 Skip to content

-The AWS integration allows either Spacelift runs or tasks to automatically assume an IAM role in your AWS account, and in the process, generate a set of temporary credentials.
-These credentials are then exposed as computed environment variables during the run/task that takes place on the particular Spacelift stack that the integration is attached to.
+The AWS integration allows Spacelift runs or tasks to automatically assume an IAM role in your AWS account, and in the process, generate a set of temporary credentials.
+These credentials are then exposed as computed environment variables during the run/task that takes place on the Spacelift stack where the integration is attached.

 • AWS_ACCESS_KEY_ID